Dicey Games: Shared Sources of Randomness in Distributed Systems: Dice and slice to make strategies nice

+Let $\bstrat$ be a collective strategy.
 For $x \in [0, 1]$, we define $f(x)$ and $g(x)$ as the probabilities of all team players choosing $\H$ or all choosing $\T$, respectively, knowing that the outcome of the die $D_1$ is $x$, and that the team players are following the collective strategy $\bstrat$:

 Geometrically, if $\H\H\H$ denotes the part of the cube of rolls $[0,1]^3$ in which the three players choose $\H$, then $f(x)$ is the area of the slice $\H\H\H \cap (\{x\} \times [0,1]^2)$, and similarly for $g$.